Robert Anderson Jardine: Later life

 Jardine's short-lived attempt to emigrate to California found him little work, while he tried unsuccessfully to capitalise on his fleeting fame.

+Controversial statements

 Some public statements which he made to American audiences — to the effect that he judged that there were circumstances in which the Duke of Windsor might have the throne restored to him, and referring to Archbishop of Canterbury Cosmo Lang as "an ecclesiastical cad" — were seen as inflammatory.
 While the Nazi threat increased, he also went to the Duchess of Windsor's hometown of Baltimore, Maryland and declared that the Duke of Windsor was a champion of peace in Europe.
 He ministered for a short while at a Downtown Hollywood church named the 'Windsor Cathedral' — which Jardine designated a 'shrine to love' — but because of visa problems was obliged to leave the United States.
 He and his wife Maud spent most of the war years in Mexico, penniless.

+Recovering status

-Finally becoming bishop-designate of the South African Episcopal Church in Cape Town, they returned to the UK to settle their affairs there, but he died suddenly in Bedford in March 1950 before he could take up the new post.
+Years later he somewhat recovered ecclesiastical status by becoming bishop-designate of the South African Episcopal Church in Cape Town, and he and Mrs. Jardine returned to the UK to settle their affairs there, but he died suddenly in Bedford in March 1950 before he could take up the new post.
 He is buried in an unmarked grave at Foster Hill Road Cemetery, Bedford.